andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

 Now that we have a bunch of the fundamentals and some conventions and core tricks in place, things can start to get fun.
 First up are the collection known as the "Short Multiplcation Formulas".

+There are three of them, called:

+ * The Square of a Sum
+ * The Square of a Difference
+ * The Difference of Squares

-## General Definition of Square of a Sum
+## 1. General Definition of Square of a Sum
 We saw in the previous post that when you multiply two sums you multiply each term in the first by each term in the second, and then add up all the products.

 $$(a + b)(m + n) = $$